 Vary how early before the race you hit the water.
 In lighter winds, get out earlier and tune up for longer.
 Allow 45-60min on the racecourse to give more time to refine your trim.

 If the breeze is strong, spend 10-20 minutes less time on the course before the start signal to stay a little fresher.

 If some specific aspect of your performance has let you down in prior races, that should be worked on immediately before the next event.

-If it was speed, find a buddy to do some straight-lining and make some tweaks to your set up and technique.
+If it was speed, find a buddy to do some straight-lining and make some tweaks to your set-up and technique.

-If it was strategy that let you down, spend more time gathering wind data and begin the race by sailing the fleet rather than immediately tacking away for glory.
+If it was a strategy that let you down, spend more time gathering wind data and begin the race by sailing the fleet rather than immediately tacking away for glory.